No-Regret Learning in Bilateral Trade via Global Budget Balance: Partial Feedback

-\xhdr{Global budget balance.} By construction of \erevmax, for any stopping time $\tau$ the revenue is at least $\beta$, and in rounds $\tau+1,\ldots,T$ the budget spent is at most $-1/K$.
-Therefore, the global budget balance condition is satisfied because the cumulative revenue at $T$ is at least
+By construction of \erevmax, for any stopping time $\tau$ the profit is at least $\beta$, and in rounds $\tau+1,\ldots,T$ the budget spent is at most $-\nicefrac 1K$.
+Therefore, the global budget balance condition is satisfied because the cumulative profit at $T$ is at least

-\xhdr{Regret upper bound.} For rounds up to $\tau$ we can exploit~\Cref{lm:erevmax2}.
+Now we prove the regret upper bound.
+For rounds up to $\tau$ we can exploit~\Cref{lm:erevmax2}.
 On the other hand, for any $\tau$, on rounds in $\tau+1,\ldots, T$ we have

 where the first inequality follows from~\Cref{prop:additive_discretization}, and the second follows by \Cref{lm:gftbandit} by replacing $T$ with $T-\tau$.
-Then, assume that the regret bound \Cref{lm:erevmax2} holds, which happens with probability at least $1-1/T$.
-By summing Equation~\eqref{eq:boundGFTsecondTerm2} and Lemma~\ref{lm:erevmax2} we have that, with probability at least $1- 1/T$,
+Then, assume that the regret bound \Cref{lm:erevmax2} holds, which happens with probability at least $1-\nicefrac 1T$.
+By summing Equation~\eqref{eq:boundGFTsecondTerm2} and Lemma~\ref{lm:erevmax2} we have that, with probability at least $1- \nicefrac 1T$,

 where the second inequality follows from Lemma~\ref{lm:erevmax2} and the third one from \Cref{lm:gftbandit}.

 Then, by substituting $\beta = T^{\nicefrac34}$ and $K= T^{\nicefrac14}$ we obtain